justanhduc/task-spooler/README.md

 # Task Spooler

-**Note**: This is a modified version of task spooler.
-Specifically, I modified the behavior of the flag `-D` and `-d`.
+**Note**: I am not the original author of the package.
-Otherwise, everything is copied and pasted from the authors' [homepage](https://vicerveza.homeunix.net/~viric/soft/ts/).
-For more details, see below.
+However, from now on, I will maintain this modified version and add more features to this wonderful app.
+If you find this app helpful and have any idea to improve it, feel free to send a PR.

+## Introduction

 As in freshmeat.net:

-    task spooler is a Unix batch system where the tasks spooled run one after the other.
+> task spooler is a Unix batch system where the tasks spooled run one after the other.
 The amount of jobs to run at once can be set at any time.
 Each user in each system has his own job queue.
 The tasks are run in the correct context (that of enqueue) from any shell/process, and its output/results can be easily watched.
 It is very useful when you know that your commands depend on a lot of RAM, a lot of disk use, give a lot of output, or for whatever reason it's better not to run them all at the same time, while you want to keep your resources busy for maximum benfit.
 Its interface allows using it easily in scripts.

 For your first contact, you can read an article at linux.com, which I like as overview, guide and examples (original url).
 On more advanced usage, don't neglect the TRICKS file in the package.

 ## Features